serkanyazicioglu/MicrosoftAzureDocumentDbRepository/README.md

 - Microsoft.Azure.DocumentDB > 1.22
 - Microsoft.Azure.CosmosDB.BulkExecutor > 1.0.1

-Click the link below to download Azure Storage Explorer.
+I highly suggest you to use Azure Storage Explorer.
+Click the link below to download.

 https://azure.microsoft.com/en-us/features/storage-explorer/

 ### Configuration

-First of all creating a base repository class is a good idea to set basic properties.
+First of all creating a base repository class is a good idea to set basic properties like connection string.

 ```
 public class BaseDocDbRepository<T> : BaseDocumentDbRepository<T> where T : Microsoft.Azure.Documents.Resource, new()